Genesis 31: Lessons from Jacob’s Trip Home Regarding Your Journey to Heaven

 • God can also provide spiritual blessings.
 If you are not wealthy, you should not feel that you have missed out on His blessings.
 As Jacob learned, money does not bring happiness.
 When you believe in faith in Jesus, you receive the “free” gift of eternal life (Ro.
 5:15).
 When you walk in faith, the fruit of the Spirit available to you includes: “ . . . love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.”
 (Gal.
 5:22-23).
 Have you given thanks for the blessings of the Spirit?
 If you are missing any of the fruit of the Spirit, are you seeking a closer walk with Jesus to find them?

 • God sometimes uses conflict to open and close doors.
 Laban and his sons acted with an evil jealousy toward Jacob.
 “For where jealousy and selfish ambition exist, there is disorder and every evil thing.”
 (Ja.
 3:16).
-Yet, God used their evil for His glory.
+But God used their evil for His glory.
 “And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.”
 (Ro.
 8:28).
 Without their jealousy, Jacob, Rachel, and Leah might not have wanted to leave their life in Haran for the Promised Land.
 If Jacob became comfortable, he might have felt that it was too risky to return and confront Esau.
 God can also use conflict in your life to open or close doors.
 If you are experiencing conflict, God might be telling you that it is time to move on from a project or job.
-Yet, God only needs to use these tools when you fail to read the Word and pray for the Spirit to guide you.
+But God only needs to use these tools when you fail to read the Word and pray for the Spirit to guide you.
 Are you regularly reading the Word and praying so that the Holy Spirit can guide you?

 2. Live as a Sojourner in This World.
 Gen. 31:4-16.

 • Rachel and Leah’s discovery of their father’s deceit, and their agreement to leave their home.
 Laban previously gave a false offer for Jacob to “Name me your wages, and I will give it.”
 (Gen. 30:28).
 Upon learning of their father’s duplicity with Jacob in changing his wages 10 times, both Rachel and Leah agreed to leave their world behind and follow Jacob to the Promised Land: “So Jacob sent and called Rachel and Leah to his flock in the field, and said to them, ‘I see your father’s attitude, that it is not friendly toward me as formerly, but the God of my father has been with me.
 You know that I have served your father with all my strength.
 Yet your father has cheated me and changed my wages ten times; however, God did not allow him to hurt me.
 If he spoke thus, ‘The speckled shall be your wages,’ then all the flock brought forth speckled; and if he spoke thus, ‘The striped shall be your wages,’ then all the flock brought forth striped.
 Thus God has taken away your father’s livestock and given them to me.
 10 And it came about at the time when the flock were mating that I lifted up my eyes and saw in a dream, and behold, the male goats which were mating were striped, speckled, and mottled.
 11 Then the angel of God said to me in the dream, ‘Jacob,’ and I said, ‘Here I am.’
 12 He said, ‘Lift up now your eyes and see that all the male goats which are mating are striped, speckled, and mottled; for I have seen all that Laban has been doing to you.
 13 I am the God of Bethel, where you anointed a pillar, where you made a vow to Me; now arise, leave this land, and return to the land of your birth.’’
 14 Rachel and Leah said to him, ‘Do we still have any portion or inheritance in our father’s house?
 15 Are we not reckoned by him as foreigners?
 For he has sold us, and has also entirely consumed our purchase price.
 16 Surely all the wealth which God has taken away from our father belongs to us and our children; now then, do whatever God has said to you.’”
 (Gen. 31:4-16).
 The number 10 in the Bible is associated with the Ten Commandments and God’s judgment.
 He judged Laban for his deceit by withholding fertility from his sheep while He increased the fertility of Jacob’s sheep.
 When Laban treated Jacob well, God blessed him.
 Yet, now that Laban was deceiving Jacob, he placed himself under God’s curse: “And I will bless those who bless you, and the one who curses you I will curse.”
 (Gen. 12:3(a)).
 Jacob was also a deceiver.
 He did not deserve God’s blessings.
 He used superstitious breeding practices to try to deceive Laban (Gen. 30:37-42).
 Here, he finally acknowledged that it was God who allowed Jacob to prosper (Gen. 31:7-9).
-Yet, Jacob never repented of any of many acts of deceit.
+But Jacob never repented of any of many acts of deceit.
 God, however, is forgiving.
 Here, He identified Himself to Jacob as the “God of Bethel” (Gen. 31:13).
 In Hebrew, Bethel means the “house of God.”
 At Bethel, Jacob built an altar to praise God for His covenant of mercy and grace (Gen. 28:16-18).
 The God of mercy and grace was calling Jacob home to His house in the Promised Land.
 The God of mercy and grace is also calling you home to live in His eternal house in heaven.

 Pieter Potter 1598 – 1652 (Jacob persuades Leah and Rachel to flee) (painting 1638)1